kubeshark/docs/src/pages/en/redaction.md

 4. Response body
 5. Response headers

-> **Note:** This is true for all Mizu supported protocols - gRPC, Kafka, RabbitMQ, ActiveMQ, Redis
+> **Note:** This is true for all Kubeshark supported protocols - gRPC, Kafka, RabbitMQ, ActiveMQ, Redis

 ## Redact sensitive data using regular expressions